peteroupc/peteroupc.github.io/randomfunc.md

 [^112]: Reference: [**"Sphere Point Picking"**](http://mathworld.wolfram.com/SpherePointPicking.html) in MathWorld (replacing inverse cosine with `atan2` equivalent).

-[^113]: Walter, M., "Sampling the Integers with Low Relative Error", in _International Conference on Cryptology in Africa_, Jul.
-2019, pp. 157-180.

-[^114]: Ben Dov, Y., David, L., et al., "Resistance to Timing Attacks for Sampling and Privacy Preserving Schemes", FORC 2023.
+[^113]: Ben Dov, Y., David, L., et al., "Resistance to Timing Attacks for Sampling and Privacy Preserving Schemes", FORC 2023.

-[^115]: In the privacy context, see, for example, Awan, J. and Rao, V., 2021. "[**Privacy-Aware Rejection Sampling**](https://arxiv.org/abs/2108.00965)", arXiv:2108.00965.
+[^114]: In the privacy context, see, for example, Awan, J. and Rao, V., 2021. "[**Privacy-Aware Rejection Sampling**](https://arxiv.org/abs/2108.00965)", arXiv:2108.00965.

-[^116]: For example, see Balcer, V., Vadhan, S., "Differential Privacy on Finite Computers", Dec.
+[^115]: For example, see Balcer, V., Vadhan, S., "Differential Privacy on Finite Computers", Dec.
 4, 2018; as well as Micciancio, D. and Walter, M., "Gaussian sampling over the integers: Efficient, generic, constant-time", in Annual International Cryptology Conference, August 2017 (pp. 455-485).

 <a id=Appendix></a>
 ## Appendix